 Remember that HE isn’t wrong and neither are YOU!
 It’s simply a matter of each of us having our own opinions and likes and dislikes.
 Try not to take the difference of opinion personally and be respectful of the other person’s preference.
 (I’m preaching to the choir here, btw. 😀 )

 Pookie weighs in: There are times when we both have a strong opinion about what should be done, which for us, can lead to frustration, anger and bickering.
-When that happens, we walk away to “neutral corners” for a few hours (or days), then come back together for more discussion when we’ve both calmed down.
+When that happens, we table the subject for a few hours (or days), then come back together for more discussion when we’ve both calmed down.

 TIP #3: RECOGNIZE THAT YOU’RE DIFFERENT GENDERS – BY NATURE YOU’LL APPROACH THINGS DIFFERENTLY

 I realize this is a generalization and there are various degrees of these differences, but overall, I believe this can have a huge impact on most of our decision making in all aspects of life as a couple.

 Pookie weighs in: When it comes to design, my desires are heavily influenced by the cost, functionality and engineering behind the design.
 My preferences are more minimalist than Suzy’s.
 However – I love log cabin style!
 I love rustic, stone, wood leather and carved bear statues.
 Oh yeah – and fewer pillows!!

 Suzy’s view: Me?
 I’d love to throw all those annoying concerns out the window.
 I just want it to be pretty!

 TIP #4: BE PATIENT!

 Don’t try to rush an agreement.
 I’ve found that using inspiration photos from Pinterest often does a better job of getting my idea across than me trying to explain it.
 Surprisingly, Pookie can’t read my mind and the see the end result that I have in my head.
 Give the other person time to mull your idea over and think about it.